-Onset of cancer, especially in the last or the distal part of the colon, is earlier in people who drink than in the general population.
+The onset of cancer, especially in the last or the distal part of the colon, is earlier in people who drink than in the general population.
 Sadly, this is true even for light drinkers.

 You have a 21% increased risk of colorectal cancer if you drink more than 2 drinks.
 Any more than 3.5 drinks a day, you are 52% more likely to get colorectal cancer.
-For every 10 g you pour down your throat, your cancer risk leaps by 7%.
+For every 10 g, you pour down your throat, your cancer risk leaps by 7%.

 4. Smoking Tobacco

-In the United States, of every 100 casualty of this disease, 12 have smoking to blame.
+In the United States, of every 100 casualties of this disease, 12 have smoking to blame.
 A Norwegian study reports that women who smoke are 20% more likely to get colon cancer than their counterparts who have never smoked.